JeevikaSharma/Analyzing_Music_Store_Trends/README.md

 ## The repository contains:

-Dataset: The main dataset used in the analysis.
+Excel Files containing dataset: The main dataset used in the analysis.

-Music Store Analysis-Questions.pdf: Document containing the questions to be answered.
+Questions PDF: Document containing the questions to be answered.

-music_data_analysis.sql: SQL queries used to address the questions.
+SQL File: a file with SQL queries used to address the questions.

-schema_diagram.png:Diagram of connections Between the tables
+Png File: Diagram of connections Between the tables